 Introduction

-In the past few decades, a series of cutting-edge analytical techniques have found an ever-growing application in the cultural heritage conservation field, offering interesting insights into the provenance, history and methods of fabrication of cultural heritage artefacts.
-Among these techniques Raman spectroscopy has become a fundamental tool in conservation science as it does not require sampling of the artefact under study and the analysis can be performed in museum galleries, storage facilities and conservation laboratories thanks to the use of movable instrumentations [1],[2].
+In the past few decades, a series of cutting-edge analytical techniques have found an ever-growing application in the cultural heritage conservation field, offering interesting insights into the provenance, history and fabrication methods of cultural heritage artefacts.
+Among these techniques, Raman spectroscopy has become a fundamental tool in conservation science, as it does not require sampling of the artefact under study and the analysis can be performed in museum galleries, storage facilities and conservation laboratories thanks to the use of portable instrumentation [1], [2].

 The Raman effect provides a quick and relatively straightforward molecular identification of a material under examination.
-A Raman spectrum can be considered as a fingerprint that could be used for compound identification when a database of standard spectra is available for comparison purposes [3].
+A Raman spectrum is something like a fingerprint that can be used to identify compounds against a database of standard spectra [3].

-This paper deals with the application of micro-Raman spectroscopy (μ-RS) technique for the analysis of the corrosion species of some metallic artefacts. μ-RS furnishes an identification of the corrosion products being linked to the vibration modes and so to the energy of bond vibration in the crystal [4].
+This paper deals with the application of micro-Raman spectroscopy (μ-RS) for the analysis of the corrosion products of some metallic artefacts. μ-RS furnishes an identification of the corrosion products by determining the vibration modes and thus the bond vibrations in the structure [4].

-A relevant ability of the μ-RS technique is to identify the mineralogical nature of the micro-phases and discriminate between different polymorphs present in the corrosion products of the patina 5.
-Furthermore, μ-RS has the advantage of being a fast and non-destructive technique and, in a backscattering geometry, it particularly fits for surfaces analysis.
+Micro-Raman spectroscopy can be used to identify the mineralogical nature of micro-phases and discriminate between different polymorphs present in the corrosion products of the patina 5.
+Furthermore, μ-RS has the advantage of being a fast and non-destructive technique, and, in backscattering geometry, it is especially suitable for analysing surfaces.

-Due to its interesting features, micro-Raman spectroscopy in addition to other techniques as XRD and SEM-EDS, have been utilized in order to investigate the chemical and structural nature of the corrosion products (i.e., the patina) grown on archaeological bronze artefacts.
-In particular, three unreadable coins of Phoenician-Punic age from the excavation site of Tharros have been studied.
+Due to its interesting features, μ-RS in addition to other techniques such as X-ray diffraction (XRD) and scanning electron microscopy coupled with energy dispersive X-ray spectroscopy (SEM–EDS) was utilised in order to investigate the chemical and structural nature of the corrosion products (i.e. the patina) grown on archaeological bronze artefacts.
+In particular, three unreadable coins from the Phoenician–Punic period taken from the Tharros excavation site were studied.